-- (a) Three classes in Greek\, or two classes in Greek plus Hebrew 2. - (b) Two classes in English. - (c) One class in Mathematics. - (d) One class in either Physics, Chemistry, Geology or Biology. - (e) Any two of a University course in European History, Philosophy 1, Psychology 1. - (f) Any one of Economics 1, Political Science 1, Sociology 1. - (g) Six classes which require a university class as prerequisite, selected from not more than two departments. - (h) One elective in place of Classical Literature in Translation. - (i) Three electives, one of which may be Hebrew 1. - (j) Religious Knowledge to be taken in the First Year.
+- (a) Three classes in Greek\. - (b) Two classes in English. - (c) One class in Mathematics. - (d) One class in either Physics, Chemistry, Geology or Biology. - (e) Any two of a University course in European History, Philosophy 1, Psychology 1. - (f) Any one of Economics 1, Political Science 1, Sociology 1. - (g) Six classes which require a university class as prerequisite, selected from not more than two departments. - (h) One elective in place of Classical Literature in Translation. - (i) Three electives. - (j) Religious Knowledge to be taken in the First Year.

-&lt;sup>eIn exceptional circumstances, the Dean of Divinity may allow substitution of another foreign language in place of Greek.
+\In exceptional circumstances, the Dean of Divinity may allow substitution of another foreign language in place of Greek.
 In that case, Classical Literature becomes compulsory, and the student must also take and pass Greek A or Greek Bible A before entering the Divinity School.